Friends' Central School: 21st century

+Curriculum

 Friends' Central School students achieved the highest average SAT scores in all three sections (Math, Verbal, and Writing) of the 19 schools that had scores reported in Suburban Life Magazine's 2010 report on suburban Philadelphia private high schools.
 The scores were 649 in Math, 669 in Verbal, and 666 in Writing.
 This report also indicated that Friends' Central had a student-faculty ratio of 9:1, yearly high school tuition of $25,400 and that 100% of the 93 students in the senior class went on to a four-year college.

 Quaker values such as community, service, equality, and integrity are all incorporated into student life.
 All students attend a weekly Meeting for Worship on Wednesdays for 40 minutes, sharing messages when "moved to speak".
 The community convenes in one room in silence, and individuals stand when expressing thoughts to the community.
 Students are also required to perform off-campus service for mandatory hours.
 In the middle and upper school, students must take three courses concerning the history of the Society of Friends and the central philosophies of Quakerism from a non-religious perspective.

-In middle school, 5th and 7th grades learn the history and faith of Quakerism, and the 9th-grade course further explores the Quaker faith and practice, focusing on a deeper understanding of the religion's history and its testimonies.
+In middle school, 5th and 6th graders learn the history and faith of Quakerism, and the 9th-grade course further explores the Quaker faith and practice, focusing on a deeper understanding of the religion's history and its testimonies.
 11th and 12th graders may take additional study in the origin and philosophy of religion in general.